airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 <!--
-If you are posting a feature requests, you can remove all prefilled information.
-Please read the contributing information first.
+If you are posting a question/feature requests, all prefilled information can be removed.
+Please read the guidelines for contributing first.
 -->

 <!-- BUG TEMPLATE -->